AFN Incirlik In-Focus Bataan Death March 2021

-Incirlik Air Base's Asian Pacific Heritage Association, African American Heritage Council, FSS, and other organizations come together for this year's Bataan Death March.
-The Bataan Death March is preformed annually in remembrance of the 60,000-80,000 American and Filipino POWs who were forced to march 69.9 miles by Japanese forces in April 1942.
-(U.S. Air force video by Airman 1st Class Gary Hilton)
+Incirlik's Asian Pacific Heritage association, African American Heritage Council, FSS and other organizations come together for this year's Bataan Death March.
+The Bataan Death March is preformed annually in remembrance of the 60,000 to 80,000 American and Filipino POWs that were forced to march 70 miles in 1942.
+(U.S. Air Force video by Airman 1st Class Gary Hilton)

 |Date Taken: